 HTCWP: How soon will your treatment be routinely available?

 The information that we give to people is well covered in a book called Explain Pain.
-It’s a great book and is aimed at patients to go through with their clinicians - I reckon, as does the American Pain Society newsletter apparently, that every clinician should have one that they should read, and then let their patients look at.
+It’s a great book and is aimed at patients to go through with their clinicians – I reckon that every clinician should have one that they should read, and then let their patients look at.

 HTCWP: Any other research about pain treatment that you’re doing?